Bhawna-ux/OLIST-Sales-Analysis/README.md

 * Delivery Pattern : Analyzing cause of late deliveries and its effect on customer behvaior in order to avoid late deliveries. <br>
 * Customer Behavior : Investigated customer satisfaction level and reason behind negative reviews. <br>
 * Product Analysis : Examined popular and unpopular product categories , priced strategies and customer reviews so that we can offer customers their desirable products. <br>
+* Refund Rate : Finding the return rate of sales.

  ### Trends
    * There is consistent growth in number of visitors, orders and sales amount with growth rate 21%, 20%, 20% respectively. <br>